 Setageru.
-A flowering tree or shrub (Ja.VI,535).
+A flowering tree or shrub (Ja VI 535).

 Setaccha.
-A type of plant (Ja.VI,535, 539).
+A type of plant (Ja VI 535, 539).

-Setatṭika.
-A disease that attacked rice (A.IV,279).
+Setaṭṭika.
+A disease that attacked rice (A IV 279) and one of the six crop afflictions (Ja V 401).

 It is not clear whether this disease was caused by an insect or a fungal or viral pathogen.
 The commentary says it was caused by an insect boring into the stem, thereby depriving the head of sap.
-If this is correct, setaṭṭhika could well be the Rice Stalk Borer, Chilo suppressalis.
-The caterpillar of this small pale-brown moth bores into the stalk of young rice plants and feeds on the inner pith, seriously retarding the plant's growth.
-Setaṭṭhika was one of the five afflictions that could damage crops (Ja.V,401).
+If this is correct, setaṭṭhika could well refer to the larvas of the several moths of the Crambidae family, called stem borers.
+The caterpillars of these small pale-brown moths bore into the stalk of young rice plants and feeds on the inner pith, seriously retarding the plant's growth.